learn-bacnm260/books-web/README.md

 # books-web

-This template should help get you started developing with Vue 3 in Vite.
+This is front-end app for books website using Vue framework.

 ## Recommended IDE Setup